cybernetics/JTemplate/README.md

         "sum": 9.0
     }

-CTemplate defines a set of "markers" that are replaced with values supplied by a "data dictionary" when the template is processed.
-The following marker types are supported by JTemplate:

-* {{_variable_}} - injects a variable from the data dictionary into the output
-* {{#_section_}}...{{/_section_}} - defines a repeating section of content
-* {{>_include_}} - imports content specified by another template
-* {{!_comment_}} - provides informational text about a template's content

-The data dictionary is usually represented by an instance of `java.util.Map` whose keys represent the values provided by the dictionary.
-For example, a simple template for transforming the output of the statistical data discussed earlier into HTML is shown below:
+A simple template for transforming this data into HTML is shown below:

     <html>
     <head>